Dayn9/dayn9.github.io/_posts/projects/2019-09-27-tower-of-lumeth.markdown

 image: /media/class/Tower/BloodStone.png
 ---

 2-5 player competitive board game based around collecting resources and crafting spell while trying to deduce what spells your opponents are crafting.
-I worked on a team of 5 to help produce and playtest this game.
+I worked on a team of 5 to help produce and play-test this game.

 <!--more-->

-## Gameplay
+## Flow

 * Each player is assigned a final spell at the start of the game
 * To craft these final spells they must collect its base components from across the map and craft them into advanced resources